Hulu: Hulu on demand service

 On August 8, 2016, Hulu announced that it would discontinue its free video on-demand content, and syndicate it to Yahoo! on a new website known as Yahoo!
-View.
+Screen.
 This service featured recent episodes of ABC, Fox, and NBC series until its 2019 discontinuation.
 The Hulu website is now devoted exclusively to the subscription service.

 In May 2018, Hulu introduced 5.1 surround sound on select devices for its original content.
 In December 2016 Hulu began streaming content in 4K, also limited to its original content.
 4K video was quietly rolled back in 2018, and reintroduced in July 2019.
 Hulu added HDR for some of its original content in August 2021.

 On January 23, 2019, Hulu announced a $2 price drop for the basic ad-supported plan to $5.99.
 The $5.99 monthly plan has previously been offered as a promotional offer since late 2017 where users that signed up (or reactivated accounts that had previously ended their service) during the offer period would keep the price for an entire year before paying the regular rate.

-Since the launch of Disney+ in November 2019, the service has been available in the United States in a bundle with Hulu and ESPN+, priced at US$12.99 per-month for the ad-supported tier of Hulu, and US$18.99 for the ad-free tier of Hulu.
+Since the launch of Disney+ in November 2019, the service has been available in the United States in a bundle with Hulu and ESPN+, priced at $12.99 per-month for the ad-supported tier of Hulu, and $18.99 for the ad-free tier of Hulu.

-On September 7, 2021, Disney announced that Hulu will be getting a price increase on October 8, 2021.
-The ad-supported Hulu plan will increase from $5.99 to $6.99 a month, while the ad-free Hulu plan will increase from $11.99 to $12.99 a month.
-The Hulu live TV plan and the Disney bundle, which includes Disney+, Hulu with ads and ESPN+ for $13.99 a month, will not get a price increase at this time.
+On September 7, 2021, Disney announced that Hulu would be getting a price increase on October 8, 2021.
+The ad-supported Hulu plan would increase from $5.99 to $6.99 a month, while the ad-free Hulu plan would increase from $11.99 to $12.99 a month.
+The Hulu live TV plan and the Disney bundle, which includes Disney+, Hulu with ads and ESPN+ for $13.99 a month, would not get a price increase at this time.